 Smoking the mac n’ cheese will give it a wonderful smoky layer that complements the cheese, and it’ll brown the top of the dish to give in a slight crunch.

 Not only do smoked vegetables taste amazing, but they last longer once you smoke them.
-This smoker recipe will give you the basics on how to smoke vegetables, but you can try it out on your vegetables of choice.
-You’ll need the following ingredients to complete this smoker recipe:
+These dinner recipes will give you the basics on how to smoke vegetables, but you can try it out on your vegetables of choice.
+You’ll need the following ingredients to complete these recipes: